haoqili/MozSecWorld/README.md

 Like other Mozilla projects, MozSecWorld is [completely open source][14].
 Feel free to comment, critique, or contribute.

-MozSecWorld will be hosted at mozsecworld.org before August 12th.
+MozSecWorld is running at [https://mozsecworld.org][30], the site will be fully functional by September 20th, 2011..

 List of Demos
 ===========